A woman holding a cell phone to her ear holds her hand up incredulously in front of a blue car that has rear ended a black car.

 Can I Receive SSDI After a Car Accident in Michigan?

 While many car accidents cause injuries that may heal within a few weeks or months, some accidents lead to catastrophic injuries that require long-term care.
 For example, car accidents can lead to spinal injuries, brain damage, and amputations—all of which may permanently affect someone’s ability to work in the future.
 These serious injuries typically involve ongoing treatment or permanent accommodations, such as renovating your home to make it wheelchair accessible.
-If you or a loved one finds themselves in a situation where you cannot return to full-time work, reach out to a trusted Michigan SSDI attorney today.
+If you or a loved one finds themselves in a situation where they cannot return to full-time work, reach out to a trusted Michigan SSDI attorney today.

 Are There Workplace Injury Disability Benefits in Michigan?